carljonpope/powershell/azureADstreetAddress.md

-# For the Envoy deployment, need to sync AZ AD users based on Street Address and City.
-Sync is performed usinng Azure SCIM.
+# For the Envoy deployment, need to sync Azure AD users based on Street Address and City.
+Sync is performed using Azure SCIM.

 Need to check that street address is the same for all users in Cor089GGEnvoy group